 Question: We received a letter from our lender saying our mortgage has been sold to someone else.
 Have we done something wrong?
 Is there some kind of problem here?

 Answer: Let’s imagine that you have a mortgage with a $150,000 balance.
 To you, it’s a debt and a liability.
-To a lender, your mortgage is an asset which produces a given level of income and maybe even appreciates in value.
+To a lender, your mortgage is an asset that produces a given level of income and maybe even appreciates in value.

 In this particular case, the mortgage has been sold by the owner, a party you know as your lender.